Official-EwE/oceanviz/README.md

 ![image](https://github.com/user-attachments/assets/f67086b1-0714-4f7b-8ef3-9e22074cdfec)

 # Features:
-Split-screen: Visualize up to 4 scenarios simutaneously by varying the water turbidity and number of species per screen region:
+Split-screen: Visualize up to 4 scenarios simultaneously by varying the water turbidity and number of species per screen region:
 ![Screenshot 2024-12-15 110259](https://github.com/user-attachments/assets/f90c5584-6a74-4b1c-b0ef-72e457518c2e)

 Realism: The environment is generated from a library of assets based on rules to create a rich and believable world: